LiZheng1997/LiZheng1997/_news/Autoware-Workshop-IV2021.md

 ---

 I was on behalf of Pixmoving to present how & what we have done in the 3rd workshop, Autoware, at the Intelligent Vehicles Symposium ( IV2021 ), which took place online on Sunday, July 11, 2021.
-Bluet Lee (PIX Moving) in the part of "Talks by AWF Industry members".
+A video record of my part can be found through [Youtube Link](https://www.youtube.com/watch?v=IOCr6k3kB0g), Bluet Lee (PIX Moving) in the part of "Talks by AWF Industry members".
 More details can be accessed from [Autoware Workshop IV2021](https://autoware.org/iv2021/).